Reviewed By Joana Garrido DVM

-Technically, plain popcorn is safe for dogs to eat since it’s a non-toxic food for them.
-But to answer the question, ‘Is popcorn bad for dogs?’ there are several health risks that may result from feeding this human food to our furry pals.
+Technically, plain popcorn is safe for dogs to eat since it is a nontoxic food for them.
+But to answer the question, “Is popcorn bad for dogs?” there are several health risks that may result from feeding this human food to our furry pals.
 Read more to find out.

 High Salt and Oil Content

-Feeding dogs with foods loaded with salt makes them more vulnerable to developing kidney problems.
+Feeding dogs food that is loaded with salt makes them more vulnerable to developing kidney problems.
 Urinary tract infection (UTI) and kidney stone formation are some of the most common renal issues caused by high-sodium diets.

-In other cases, dogs experience sodium poisoning after ingesting large amounts of salt-loaded foods.
+In other cases, dogs experience sodium poisoning after ingesting large amounts of salt-loaded food.
 This is a life-threatening condition, especially if immediate treatment is not administered.

 Popcorn is primarily made of corn, one of the most common pet food allergens in dogs.
 Thus, some dogs may experience adverse side effects if they consume this food.